timescale/docs/_partials/_cloud-create-service-promscale.md

 1. Click `Advanced configuration` and set the `Region`, `Compute`, and `Disk size` for the service.
 With 1&nbsp;CPU, 4&nbsp;GB and 250&nbsp;GB you can ingest and store up to 10,000&nbsp;metric samples per second with the default 3-month retention.
-    Check our [resource recommendation guide][promscale-resource-recomm] for configuring the compute and disk size based on your ingestion rate and retention.
+    Check the [resource recommendation guide][promscale-resource-recomm] for configuring the compute and disk size based on your ingestion rate and retention.

     <highlight type="note">